bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 # The Finite Atari Machine

-This project explores a question no one asked, no one wanted, and is a massive waste of resources.
-I'm asking, "what if I put a billion monkeys in a GPU and asked them to write a game for the Atari 2600?".
+This project generated around 400 Billion individual 4kB files containing random data.
+These files were winnowed down to about 10,000 through some heuristics gleaned from the complete collection of Atari ROM files.
+Finally, a classifier system scanned the result using Stella, the Atari 2600 emulator, to see if any of these random files were actually an Atari game.
+This project answers a question no one asked, no one wanted, and is a massive waste of resources: What if I shove a billion monkeys in a GPU and asked them to write a game for the Atari 2600?

 Thanks to advances in GPUs, AI, and Machine Learning, we can now (quickly) write a Python script that writes random garbage to the 4KB ROM space and asks, "does this look like a game?"
 This isn't nostalgia, mostly because my first console was an NES.
 This is about searching something so unfathomably large and seeing if there is _anything_ interesting out there.

+## Results First

+Because no one reads below the fold, here's an interactive emulator with the strange and weird Atari ROMs that were found.
+There is no genetic algorithm here; it's just random data, run in an Atari emulator.
+These are just the best results, out of billions and billions:

+/////iframe something something showing the emulator and the found roms

 ## Problem Scope